tstelzle/FinanceTrackingTool/README.md

 You can always open a new issue, if you have
 * a feature idea,
-* improventes for the app concept,
+* improvments for the app concept,
 * anything else.

 In this way, it is possible to discuss your point with other developers of this tool.